vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 - what is the maximum height of a Huffman tree for an input message of length $n$?
 	- we find the minimal input size to get the Huffman tree of height $k$
 		- how to make the tree as deep as possible?
-		- the frequencies of the symbols will be a Fibonacci sequence
+		- the frequencies of the symbols will be Lucas numbers (with the zeroth number broken in two ones) or Fibonacci sequence – depending on the rules of the construction of the tree
 	- Huffman tree of height $k\implies n\geq f_{k+1}$
 		- where $f_0=1,\;f_1=1,\;f_{k+2}=f_{k+1}+f_k$
-		- $f_m$ … frequency of the $m$-th symbol
 	- $n\lt f_{k+2}\implies$ max. codeword length $\leq k$
 - there is an optimal prefix code which cannot be obtained using Huffman algorithm
 - generalize the construction of binary Huffman code to the case of $m$-ary coding alphabet ($m\gt 2$)